prasannax1/starships/README.md

 ##### Description

-Calling the E-class a carrier would be doing it a disservice; the E-class is nothing less than a mobile shipyard capable of repairing full size starships (upto an Excelsior class), and outright manufacturing small to intermediate sized ships while the E-class itself is at warp.
+Calling the E-class a carrier would be doing it a disservice; the E-class is nothing less than a mobile shipyard capable of repairing full size starships (even something as large as an Excelsior class), and outright manufacturing small to intermediate sized ships while the E-class itself is at warp.

 ![Ship scale](images/scale/scale-carrier.png)